ChromeWax/BaseballCardGrader/README.md

 - [Battery Amazon Link](https://www.amazon.com/dp/B08T6GT7DV?ref=ppx_yo2ov_dt_b_fed_asin_title)

 #### Updating Firmware
-PlatformIO is used over the Arduino IDE for better version control support.
-It can be used to upload newer firmware to the ESP32 device.
+PlatformIO is used in place of the Arduino IDE for improved version control support.
+It can be used to upload newer Firmware to the ESP32 device.

 ##### Helpful Guides
-The following guides are helpful for learning PlatformIO and how to code for ESP32.
+The following guides help you learn PlatformIO and code for ESP32.
 - [PlatformIO Tutorial](https://www.youtube.com/watch?v=QMYhVqjBhKQ&t=693s)
 - [ESP32 Guide](https://wiki.seeedstudio.com/XIAO_ESP32C3_Getting_Started/)